 - 1. The demolition or rehabilitation of any improvement must be completed in accordance with all applicable laws and regulations.
 Notification to the Georgia EPD 10 days prior to the rehabilitation/demolition is required under the NESHAP regulation regardless of whether ACM is present.
-Throughout the site, any suspect materials like those that were found to contain asbestos or materials different from those noted to have been sampled, must be presumed to contain asbestos until proven otherwise by appropriate means. - 2.
+Throughout the site, any suspect materials like those that were found to contain asbestos or materials different from those noted to have been sampled must be presumed to contain asbestos until proven otherwise by appropriate means. - 2.
 Quantities of any suspect materials, once identified, must be determined or verified by a qualified, licensed abatement contractor.
 DCA requires friable ACM to be remediated by removal or encapsulation.
 Quantities of confirmed ACM that are to be abated/remediated must be corroborated by the prospective abatement contractor.
 All abatement quantities must be verified prior to finalizing the abatement contract.
 The quantities given in the attached detected asbestos tables are only estimates and must not be relied on for final abatement quantities without verification. - 3.
-All ACM in quantities equal to or greater than NESHAP or GA reportable quantities must be removed by a GA licensed abatement contractor prior to any demolition or major rehabilitation where it may be disturbed.
+All ACM in quantities equal to or greater than NESHAP or GA reportable quantities must be removed by a GA-licensed abatement contractor prior to any demolition or major rehabilitation where it may be disturbed. - 4.
+If any encapsulated friable asbestos containing material (ACM) or any non-friable ACM are to remain in any structure or improvement, the following must be submitted and approved by DCA upon the completion of remedial actions and prior to lease-up: - a.
+An Operations and Maintenance ("O&M") Plan.
+All Operations and Maintenance plans must be in conformance with current EPA guidelines, including, but not limited to, Managing Asbestos in Place: A Building Owner's Guide to Operations and Maintenance Programs for Asbestos Containing Materials and the DCA O&M Guidance Plan included in this Manual. [see U.S. E.P.A.
+Managing Asbestos in Place: a Building Owner's Guide to Operations and Maintenance Programs for Asbestos-Containing Materials.
+EPA 20T-2003.
+Washington, DC: U.S. Environmental Protection Agency, Pesticides and Toxic Substances, 1990] - b.
+An asbestos clearance inspection prior to re-occupancy. - 5.
+If ACMs are to be removed from the project, it must be done by a properly licensed contractor.
+Care must be taken during any planned rehabilitation or demolition activities regarding all detected and suspect ACM and protection or removal must be completed in accordance with all federal, state, and local laws, rules, and regulations.